Chaganti Vari Palem

-Chaganti Vari Palem is a village having a population of around 5,000 people and is situated (16.323447°N 80.098994°E) around 10 km away from the Capital city of Palnadu district, of southern state Andhra Pradesh of India.
+Chaganti Vari Palem is a village having a population of around 5,000 people and is situated (16.323447°N 80.098994°E) around 10 km away from Narasaraopet of Palnadu district, of southern state Andhra Pradesh of India.

 Transport

 Chaganti Vari Palem is situated at the midway of Narasaraopet and Sattenapalli at a distance of 10 km away from both of them.

-Nearest Railway Station
+Railway station

 Though Narasaraopet also has a railway station, Sattenapalli is the preferable railway station as there are several trains through Sattenapalli to reach most of South India (Hyderabad, Visakhapatnam, Chennai, Tirupathi, Cochi, Trivandrum) and few places like Bhubaneswar, Mumbai, Surat etc.